A person doing Electronic Signature and execution of contracts

 • Cost reduction

-• The efficiency of execution of contracts has increased
+• Increasing the efficiency of the execution of contracts

 Issues with Electronic Signatures

-Although technology has advanced, many issues still exist in electronic signatures and the valid execution of contracts.
-Various risks are associated with electronic signatures, such as
+Although technology has advanced, many issues still exist in e-signatures and the valid execution of contracts.
+Various risks are associated with e-signatures, such as

 • Risk of fraud – Anybody can forge the signature since websites can be hacked or compromised.